Menu Close

 Many individuals who develop substance use disorders (SUD) are also diagnosed with mental disorders and vice versa.
 Multiple national population surveys have found that about half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa.
 Data show high rates of comorbid substance use disorders and anxiety disorders—which include generalized anxiety disorder, panic disorder, and post-traumatic stress disorder.
 Substance use disorders also co-occur at high prevalence with mental disorders, such as depression and bipolar disorder, attention-deficit hyperactivity disorder (ADHD), psychotic illness, borderline personality disorder, and antisocial personality disorder.
 (NIDA)

-How Addiction Recovery and Anxiety Are Related
+How Addiction Recovery and Mental Health Are Related

 Many people in recovery are usually aware that they are predisposed to anxiety, depression, anger, or another adverse emotional or mental health reaction—for example, many people who use alcohol drink so they can feel more relaxed and less anxious.
 Similarly, the person who uses stimulant drugs like cocaine or methamphetamine does so to feel more energetic and possibly less depressed.
 Strong negative emotions and or unhealthy mental states can push a person first to try substances to feel better.
 If they are successful, then they will usually use them again.
 Addiction occurs when a person becomes reliant on a substance to make them feel better repeatedly.
 At this juncture, the drug or drink becomes a priority.
 The awareness of their negative emotions or mental health struggles becomes secondary.
 Many people lose the ability to recognize that they are depressed or anxious or angry any longer.
 Their focus has become on getting and using the drug or drinking alcohol.
 Addiction and mental health disorders also exasperate one another.
 In time the person who drank or drugged to feel less tense now has more trouble relaxing altogether because his or her brain relies chemically and neurologically on the substance to do it for them.